basitsk09/test/README.md

   /**
    * Submits the changed audit status to the server.
+   * Updated to map the new state structure to the expected save payload.
    */
   const handleSave = async () => {
     if (selectedAuditStatus === initialAuditStatus) {